taskotale/cs50project/README.md

     Requires wraps from functools library so we can wrap separate routes in  app.py.
     The paginate function takes an array of objects and splits them into pages/arrays of specific lengths.

+##### script in index.html
+    This code provides help with the pagination from different sources, like all books, search or bookshelf books.
+Makes it dynamic so there is no need to hardcode it for all options and injects the href in the html.